airsnapio/airsnap-docs/docs/quick-start/ios.md

 </TabItem>

 <TabItem value="carthage">

 Currently unsupported.
-Please request if you'd like to see support here.
+Please [create an issue](https://github.com/airsnapio/airsnap-ios/issues/new) if you'd like to see support here.

 </TabItem>
 </Tabs>